JWTaylor23/Generating-Poetic-Text/README.md

-# Generating Poetic Text with Recurrent Neural Networks with Python
+# Generating Poetic Text with Recurrent Neural Networks in Python

 This project demonstrates how to generate a poetic text using a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM) layers in Python.
 It is trained on Shakespeare's work to produce stylistically similar text with adjustable creativity.